2024 Financial Literacy Law: Mandating Financial Education in Pennsylvania Schools

 Some might argue against mandating financial literacy education, citing concerns about overcrowded curricula or suggesting financial education is the responsibility of parents.

-However, evidence strongly supports the necessity of these courses, highlighting the potential life-changing benefits they offer to students, irrespective of parental support or knowledge.
+However, evidence strongly supports the necessity of these courses, highlighting the potentially life-changing benefits they offer to students, irrespective of parental support or knowledge.

 Basic Financial Literacy Future Implications and Considerations